The classification of 2-connected 7-manifolds: Invariants

-\begin{rmk} If $M$ is a rational homology sphere, then $0 \in S_2$ is a preferred element and we have the refinement $q_M := q^0_M$.
-It follows from \cite[Defintion 1.4 and Theorem 2.4]{crowley13} that $q_M$ can be defined analytically using the eta invariant of the Dirac operator on $M$, twisted by appropriate quaternionic line bundles.
-As of the time of writing, we do not know of an intrinsic definition of the linking family $q^\circ_M$ when $M$ is not a rational homotopy sphere. \end{rmk}
+\begin{rmk} If $d_\pi = 0$ then by \cite[Definition 1.4 and Theorem~2.4]{crowley13}, the function $q_M$ can be defined analytically using the eta invariant of a Dirac operator on $M$, twisted by appropriate quaternionic line bundles.
+This definition is intrinsic to $M$, in the sense that no co-boundary is required.
+For an alternative intrinsic definition of $q^\circ_M$ in the case of $2$-connected $M$, see Section \ref{ss:intrinsic} below. \end{rmk}